atlan-antillia/TensorFlow-FlexUNet-Image-Segmentation-Aerial-Imagery-Solar-Panel/README.md

-raw image that are covered by the shadow of another objects, although they are marked as rectangular Solar Panels in the ground truth, are classified as a different category region at the pixel level segmentation, and therefore, such shadowed areas cannot be recognied as part of the Solar Panel region.
+raw image that are covered by the shadow of another objects, although they are marked as rectangular Solar Panels in the ground truth, are classified as a different category region at the pixel level segmentation, and therefore, such shadowed areas cannot be recognized as part of the Solar Panel region.
 <br>
 <table>
 <tr>